sungsoo-ahn/2025/_posts/2025-04-28-where-are-we-getting-our-environments-from.md

 We have dynamics that if we just run we get evolution and all this kinds of stuff.
 How do we generate a set of dynamics that has all of that behavior?

 Open ended being learnable and novel is great and all but it suffers from a limitation that if the learner isn’t that smart then seemingly boring sources of novelty will let the learner improve forever on challenging tasks for itself, and if the learner is super smart, then any source of novelty that was forged together might quickly expose itself to be finite.

-There is demonstrated evidence that most naive ways of generating environments or games leads to trivial dynamics.

 There are still important work to do to figure out how to exactly use LLM priors in environment generation.
 LLMs for densifying rewards to solve existing tasks.
 OMNI, OMNI-EPIC for using LLMs to design new environments and select among them <d-cite key="faldor2024omniepicopenendednessmodelshuman"></d-cite>.